MIT-Emerging-Talent/ET6-foundations-group-31/solutions/tests/README.md

     - Check if the number of occurrences of the substrings "cat" and "dog" are the same in a given string.

+17. **String Reversal (Safa Saber)**
+    - Reverses the provided string and returns the reversed version.

+18. **Temperature Converter (Safa Saber)**
+    - Converts temperatures between Celsius and Fahrenheit with error handling for invalid inputs
 ---

 ## Purpose